Probing multipolar order in the candidate altermagnet MnF$_2$ through the elastocaloric effect under strain: End Matter

-In Tab.~\ref{tab:piez}, we list the previously reported value of $\Lambda_{zyx}$, which is the PZM coefficient allowed by symmetry only, as well as the one of $\Lambda_{yxz}$, which is only allowed in the presence of SOC as well as the corresponding $\lambda_{ijk}$ values using the assumption that $\Phi\,\approx\,1$.
+In Table~\ref{tab:piez}, we list the previously reported value of $\Lambda_{zyx}$, which is the PZM coefficient allowed by symmetry only, as well as the one of $\Lambda_{yxz}$, which is allowed only in the presence of SOC, as well as the corresponding $\lambda_{ijk}$ values using the assumption that $\Phi\,\approx\,1$.
 This assumption is likely violated, especially near $T_c^{(0)}$ where $\Phi$ becomes small, leading to an underestimation of $\lambda$ according to Eq.~\eqref{eq:comparison}.

-The DFT-based calculation results for $\lambda$ of pristine MnF$_2$ are shown in Fig.~\ref{fig:theory} (a) and (b) as a function of the electronic temperature, $T_e$, for $J\,=\,0\,$eV (a) and as a function of $J$ and $U$ at $T\,=\,0\,$K (b).
-In addition, Fig.~\ref{fig:theory}\,(c) shows the change in the charge and spin densities upon electron and hole doping, respectively (see main text, Fig.\,\ref{fig:4}).
+The DFT-based calculation results for $\lambda$ of pristine MnF$_2$ are shown in Figs.~\ref{fig:theory} (a) and \ref{fig:theory} (b) as a function of the electronic temperature $T_e$ for $J\,=\,0\,$eV (a) and as a function of $J$ and $U$ at $T\,=\,0\,$K (b).
+In addition, Fig.~\ref{fig:theory}\,(c) shows the change in the charge and spin densities upon electron and hole doping, respectively (see the main text, Fig.\,\ref{fig:4}).

 {S\arabic{figure}} {S\arabic{equation}}